Blaque: 2001–2002: Blaque Out

 While their self-titled debut album went platinum, the second album called Blaque Out, which was set for release in 2001, was shelved as the group was dropped from Columbia Records for unknown reasons.
 The video for the first single "Can't Get It Back" was never released.
 The album was soon leaked on the Internet.
-After Lopes's death in a car crash in Honduras on April 25, 2002, the group signed with Elektra Records.
+After Lopes' death in a car crash in Honduras on April 25, 2002, the group signed with Elektra Records.
 They began work on their third album after Reed gave birth to a son.
 An alternate version of the shelved album was released to iTunes on May 22, 2007, but was later taken down.
 In December 2011, Blaque Out was released back onto iTunes.